daniloapr/series_app/README.md

 4. Run `flutter pub get` to install dependencies
 5. Run `flutter run` for debug mode or `flutter run --release`

-This project was developed with flutter `2.8` stable channel.
+This project was developed with Flutter `2.8` stable channel.

 There is also an `apk` file in the root of the project.
 You can use it to install a release mode app directly in your Android device.